gheorghina/gheorghina.github.io/_posts/2023-06-20-crdt-brain-split-resolver.markdown

 ---
 layout: post
 title:  "Tackling CRDTs and Brain Splits in Distributed Systems.
-How does Elixir handle it?"
+How does Elixir/Erlang handle it?"
 date:   2023-06-20 00:18:23 +0700
 categories: [architecture, CRDT, brain split]
 ---